darksys0x/parking-system-frontend/README.md

 technologies : React and APIs from parking-system-backend

-attion : you have do refresh p of page when editng or delete or createing ..
+attion : you have to refresh
+the page when you edite or delete or createing ..